 It is only through unfaltering consistency that customers will maintain a solid, favorable view of any given brand.
-In turn, it is these psychological associations that will help ensure unfailing brand relevance.
+In turn, these psychological associations will help ensure unfailing brand relevance.

 Returning to a lucrative social media trend by most accounts, influencers can also boost your AEC brand.
 Addressing the above trends, they can inject authenticity into your marketing, humanize your brand, and substantially raise brand awareness.
 Moreover, should they be authorities within your niche, they can foster trust with engaged, knowledgeable audiences who seek authoritative brands.